-Join Garrick Chow for an in-depth discussion in this video Using sends, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Using sends, part of Learning REAPER 4.

 Let's take a look at another way to group certain tracks together. …So you can control them both independently and simultaneously. …And I scroll down a bit in my project here, so I can see all the vocal tracks. …I'm going to solo the tracks called vocal doubles, and chorus background vocals. …And let's just jump to a point in the song where we can hear both. …(MUSIC).
 So, these are essentially harmony parts. …Let's say I want to mix them together by adjusting their levels relative to each …other as well as apply effects to them.
 Now, I could do all that and more to them …on their own but another way to go about it is to send the outputs of these tracks …to a separate track called a bus, which I could then use to control the two tracks together.…